jonasfs/ProductDevelopmentProject/README.md

 ## Primary Goal

-We would like to see you come up with a solution that allows insurers to define their own custom data model for their risks.
+In a github repo, we would like to see you come up with a solution that allows insurers to define their own custom data model for their risks.
 There should be no database tables called `automobiles`, `houses`, or `prizes`.
 Instead, insurers should be able to create their own risk types and attach as many different fields as they would like.

 Fields are bits of data like first name, age, zip code, model, serial number, Coverage A limit, or prize dollar amount.
 Basically any data the carrier would want to collect about the risk.
 Fields can also be of different types, like text, date, number, currency, and so forth.